goi42/SU-lhcb-MC-gen/README.md

 using `nohup` or `screen` or `tmux`.

-This is the heart of SU-lhcb-MC-gen. Once you've tested your configfile, you should have to run this script only if nothing goes awry.
+This is the heart of SU-lhcb-MC-gen. Once you've tested your configfile, you should only have to run this script (if nothing goes awry).